Olaparib With Ceralasertib in Recurrent Osteosarcoma

 Patient has had prescription or non-prescription drugs or other products known to be CYP3A4 and/or CYP2B6 substrates or CYP3A4 and/or CYP2B6 substrates with a narrow therapeutic index.
 Exposure of other drugs metabolised by CYP3A4 and/or CYP2B6 may be reduced and additional monitoring may be required The use of herbal supplements or 'folk remedies' (and medications and foods that significantly modulate CYP3A activity) should be discouraged.
 If deemed necessary, such products may be administered with caution and the reason for use documented in the CRF.
 Please see Appendix E for further details.

-- Patients should stop using herbal medications 7 days prior to first dose of study treatment.
+- Planned herbal medications use within 7 days prior to first dose of study treatment.

 - Refractory nausea and vomiting, chronic gastrointestinal diseases or previous significant bowel resection, with clinically significant sequelae that would preclude adequate absorption of ceralasertib.